peterlacko/gooddata-ui/docs/execute_component.md

 * The second level has the items: one record for each item in the dimension's `itemIdentifiers`.
 The order is the same as they were defined in `ResultSpec`.
 * The third level has the values \(also known as elements\): one record for each element in the individual item \(`attribute` or `measureGroup`\).

-## Complex Use Case Example
+## Complex use case example

-In this example, you can see how to handle `onLoadingChanged` and `onError` callbacks within a custom component.
-The React `key` prop is used here to force remounting of the Execute component on retry.
+The following example shows how to handle `onLoadingChanged` and `onError` callbacks within a custom component.
+The React `key` prop is used to force remounting of the Execute component on retry.
 The example fails randomly 50% of the time to showcase handling of error states.

 ```javascript
 import React, { Component } from 'react';